top of page

 • MC Solar (Florida)

-• NM Solar Group (New Mexico)
+• NM Solar Group (New Mexico, Texas)

-• Sunworks (California)
+• Sullivan Solar Power (California)

 When a solar company goes out of business, one of the primary concerns is the status of solar energy warranties.
 Manufacturer warranties on equipment like solar panels and inverters are likely still valid, but the labor warranty provided by the installer typically becomes void.
 This can leave customers responsible for repair costs that were originally covered when a solar company goes out of business.

-Maintenance and Repair Challenges
+⚠️ Maintenance and Repair Challenges

 solar company bankrupt

-Solar Monitoring System Access
+⚠️ Solar Monitoring System Access

 Many solar companies offer monitoring services, such as SolarEdge monitoring, that allow customers to track the performance of their systems.
 When a solar company goes out of business, you might lose access to this monitoring platform.
-This loss can prevent timely identification and resolution of performance issues, potentially reducing your system efficiency and output.
+This loss can prevent the timely identification and resolution of performance issues, potentially reducing your system efficiency and output.

 Whenever possible, it is critical to re-establish access to your solar monitoring systems so you can monitor the solar energy output.
 In many cases, GreenLancer repair services can help complete this on your customer’s behalf.

-Step 1: Check Your Solar Warranty
+Step 1: Review Solar Warranty Coverage After Company Closure

-Many solar manufacturers offer warranty support independent of the installer.
-Provide them with your system’s details and installation date to confirm your warranty status and to understand what solar warranty coverage is available.
+Many PV equipment manufacturers offer warranty support separately from the installer.
+Reach out to them with your system details and installation date to confirm your warranty status and understand the coverage available.
+Knowing what happens to the warranty if the solar company goes out of business will help you plan for potential repairs or replacements.

 Gathering all relevant documents related to your solar system is crucial.
 This includes contracts, warranties, system specifications, and installation records.
 These documents are essential for future maintenance and repair needs.